New York Mets fans need some hope right now. Luckily, MLB Network Radio’s Casey Stern is here to help make them great once again.

 Let’s move to the future.
 A future without Matt Harvey, the dark knight who turned into a light version of Robin.
 Without sex toys in the clubhouse, but with championship trophies there instead.
 Without 17 outfielders, but with one who can play centerfield.
-Without Mr. Met bringing us the humor, but instead a team full of players the Mrs. could be proud of.
+Without Mr. Met bringing us the humour, but instead a team full of players the Mrs. could be proud of.
 Where MRIs are given, and hopes and dreams aren’t taken away.

 I want to make the Mets great.
 Again.
 Don’t trust the news telling you this team is dysfunctional.
 Look, I know what you’re thinking.
 We can’t.
 But yes we can!

 There is still time to turn this franchise from the Jets of Major League Baseball to the Mets of Major League Baseball.
 There is still time to find a catcher, third baseman, delete a few outfielders, a new manager, and put Steven Matz in bubble wrap.
 I repeat there is still time.

 Perhaps it’s fate that today is the 9th of May, and we’re once again fighting for credibility.
 Not from tyranny, oppression or persecution, but from annihilation from contention.
 We’re fighting for our right to be fans and exist and we will forever now know May 9th not as some random day on the calendar, but as the day we declared with one voice…”We will NOT go quietly into the night.
 We will not vanish without a fight.
 We will make the Mets great.
 Again.
 Yes, we can.